dell-asm/dell-force10/docs/force10_vlan.md

   1. Create VLAN

-     The method create a VLAN with given VLAN ID and supported information(for the time being only desc, tagged and untagged attributes available).
+     This method creates a VLAN based on the VLAN ID specified and the supported information.
+The VLAN information that are currently supported are description, tagged, and untagged attributes.
   2. Delete VLAN

-     The method deletes a VLAN having given VLAN ID.
+     This method deletes a VLAN based on the VLAN ID specified.
   3. Add interface to VLAN (apply tagged/untagged for interface)

-     The method add interface as tagged/untagged for a given VLAN.If  interface does not exists it will throw error.
+     This method adds the interface to the VLAN specified as 'tagged' or 'untagged'.
+If the interface does not exist, then it will display an exception.
   4. Delete interface to VLAN(apply 'no tagged'/'no untagged' for interface)

-     The method delete interface as 'no tagged'/'no untagged' for a given VLAN.If  interface does not exists it will throw error.
+     This method deletes the interface of the VLAN specified as 'no tagged' or 'no untagged'.
+If the interface does not exist, then it will display an exception.
-  5. Add Port-channel to VLAN(apply tagged/untagged for port-channel)
+  5. Add port channel to VLAN(apply tagged/untagged for port-channel)

-     The method add port-channel tagged/untagged for a given VLAN.If  port-channel does not exists it will throw error.
+     This method adds the port channel to the VLAN specified as 'tagged' or 'untagged'.
+If the port channel does not exist, then it will display an exception.
-  4. Delete Port-channel to VLANapply 'no tagged'/'no untagged' for port-channel)
+  4. Delete port channel to VLANapply 'no tagged'/'no untagged' for port channel)

-     The method delete port-channel as 'no tagged'/'no untagged' for a given VLAN.If  port-channel does not exists it will throw error.
+     This method deletes the port channel of the VLAN specified as 'no tagged'/'no untagged'.
+If the port channel does not exist, then it will display an exception.

 # -------------------------------------------------------------------------
-# Summary of parameters.
+# Summary of Parameters
 # -------------------------------------------------------------------------

-    name: (Required)This parameter defines the vlanid of the VLAN.
+	name: (Required)This parameter defines the VLAN ID of the VLAN.
-		   Value should be between 1-4094
+	      The value must be between 1 and 4094.

-	desc: Name of the VLAN
+	desc: This parameter defines the name of the VLAN
-		  Should be a string value with maximum 100 characters
+	      The value must be a string and cannot exceed 100 characters.

-	tagged_tengigabitethernet: TegGigabitEthernet interface need to be tagged(can provide as single or as range with comma seperated or Ex:0/16-0/17 or 0/18)
+	tagged_tengigabitethernet: This parameter defines the TegGigabitEthernet interface that needs to be tagged.
+You can enter a single interface or range of interfaces separated by commas or Ex:0/16-0/17 or 0/18

-	tagged_gigabitethernet:GigabitEthernet interface need to be tagged(can provide as single or as range with comma seperated Ex:0/16-0/17 or 0/18)
+	tagged_gigabitethernet:This parameter defines the GigabitEthernet interface that needs to be tagged.
+You can enter a single interface or range of interfaces separated by commas or Ex:0/16-0/17 or 0/18

-	tagged_portchannel:Port-channel need to be tagged(can provide as single or multiple values with comma seperated Ex:1,2 or 3)
+	tagged_portchannel: This parameter defines the port channel that needs to be tagged.
+You can enter a single interface or range of interfaces separated by commas or Ex:0/16-0/17 or 0/18

-	tagged_sonet:SONET interface need to be tagged(can provide as single or multiple values with comma seperated Ex:1,2 or 3)
+	tagged_sonet: This parameter defines the SONET interface that needs to be tagged.
+You can enter a single interface or range of interfaces separated by commas or Ex:0/16-0/17 or 0/18

-	untagged_tengigabitethernet: TegGigabitEthernet interface need to be untagged(can provide as single or as range with comma seperated or Ex:0/16-0/17 or 0/18)
+	untagged_tengigabitethernet: This parameter defines the TegGigabitEthernet interface that needs to be untagged.
+You can enter a single interface or range of interfaces separated by commas or Ex:0/16-0/17 or 0/18

-	untagged_gigabitethernet:GigabitEthernet interface need to be untagged(can provide as single or as range with comma seperated Ex:0/16-0/17 or 0/18)
+	untagged_gigabitethernet: This parameter defines GigabitEthernet interface that needs to be untagged.
+You can enter a single interface or range of interfaces separated by commas or Ex:0/16-0/17 or 0/18

-	untagged_portchannel:Port-channel need to be untagged(can provide as single or multiple values with comma seperated Ex:1,2 or 3)
+	untagged_portchannel: This parameter defines the port channel that needs to be untagged.
+You can enter a single interface or range of interfaces separated by commas or Ex:0/16-0/17 or 0/18

-	untagged_sonet:SONET interface need to be untagged(can provide as single or multiple values with comma seperated Ex:1,2 or 3)
+	untagged_sonet: This parameter defines the SONET interface that needs to be untagged.
+You can enter a single interface or range of interfaces separated by commas or Ex:0/16-0/17 or 0/18

 # -------------------------------------------------------------------------
-# Parameter signature
+# Parameter Signature
 # -------------------------------------------------------------------------

 #Provide transport and Map properties

     #Add VLAN 180
 	force10_vlan {
-		  '180':
+		  true:
 			desc     => 'test',
 			ensure => present;
 		}

-    # This will add TenGigabitEthernet 0/16 and 0/17 interfaces to vlan 180 as tagged
+    # This will add TenGigabitEthernet 0/16 and 0/17 interfaces to VLAN 180 as tagged
 	force10_vlan {
 	  '180':
 		desc     => 'test',